Student Market Report

-University is the premium option of higher education, with high numbers of students regularly seeking property to rent in the UK.
+University is the premium option of higher education, with high numbers of the student market population regularly seeking property to rent in the UK.

 Student numbers have been fluctuating in recent years.
 By 30th June 2019, there had been a total of 236,350 admissions from 18-year-olds for universities in England, up from 232,380 in 2018.
 In Northern Ireland, Scotland, and Wales, however, the number of applications from 18-year-olds had decreased.

-Consequently, depending on the area, demand is increased due to an undersupply of student housing in most major cities.
+Consequently, depending on the area, student rental market demand is increased due to an undersupply of student housing in most major cities.
 This pushes up rental values and the rental returns available for buy-to-let investors in the UK market.

-Stimulating much debate is how the Brexit outcome will affect the UK student accommodation market, including demand for university spaces and the number of UCAS applications.
-Despite this general level of uncertainty, premium levels of education and favourable exchange rates have established the UK’s power to secure overseas students choosing to study in a UK university, and these figures are set to increase further.
+Brexit stimulated much debate in regards to the student housing market in the UK and whether or not overseas student numbers would be affected.
+Despite this level of uncertainty, premium education and favourable exchange rates have established the UK’s power to secure overseas students choosing to study in a UK university, and these figures are set to increase further.

 As for tuition fees, recent announcements stated that EU students applying for a place in a UK university in 2019-20 and 2020-21 will continue to be eligible for a ‘home fee status’.
 This means that EU students will be charged the same tuition fees as students from the UK.

 1987 saw the introduction of a scheme allowing overseas students to study in the UK for free for one year.
 The Erasmus programme included living expenses and has benefitted over 200,000 students since it was first established.
 A total of 91% of international higher education students across all levels were satisfied with their university experience in the UK.
-Due to this positive figure, the UK has experienced a 2.2% rise in applications from students outside of the UK since 2016.
+Due to this positive figure, the UK has experienced a 2.2% rise in applications from students outside of the UK since 2016, giving the student rental market a further boost.

 The rental growth of student accommodation in the UK has surpassed all other asset sectors by reaching an accumulative transaction value of £3.5 billion in 2016 and £4.6 billion in 2017, with significant investment from international sources.
 Over 2017, investors remained pragmatic as the UK is viewed as a stable global property market.